knaggit/dotfiles/README.md

 # Requirements

-This repoistory require, that you already have created a PKI pair of keys and stored them most secure somewhere (like a SmartCard).
-If not, consider following the YubiKey-Guide[^2]
+This repository requires that you already have created a PKI pair of keys and stored them in the most secure place (like a SmartCard).
+If not, consider following the YubiKey Guide.[^2]

 # Initial Setup